Efficient enumeration of maximal split subgraphs and induced sub-cographs and related classes: Extension problem

 Before starting the reduction, let us have a look at what happens to the obstruction $\Jpi$.
 An illustration of this process applied to a graph $\Jpi$ is given in Figure \ref{obstr}.
 This graph verifies $\mu(\Jpi)=((4,2),(3))$.

+\paragraph{} The reduction is from the maximal stable set avoiding a set $B\subseteq V(G)$, whose NP-completeness is proven in \cite[Proposition 2]{boros}.
 Let now $G$ be a graph, and let $B$ be a subset of its vertices.

-We will build the graph $G'$, using a technique similar to \cite{yannakakis}, as follows.
+\paragraph{} We will build the graph $G'$, using a technique similar to \cite{yannakakis}, as follows.
 For each vertex $u$ of $G$, attach a copy of $J_1'$ to $u$ by identifying $c_1(J_1)$ with $u$.

 Replace every edge of $G$ by a copy of $J_0$, identifying $c_1(J_1)$ with one endpoint and $d$ with the other, in any order.
 Finally, add $J_2,\ldots,J_l$ as new connected components.
 Call $G'$ the graph obtained this way.
 The graph $G'$ contains a copy of $\Jpi$, therefore it does not verify the hereditary property $\Pi$.
 Figure \ref{transf} illustrates the transformation of a graph $G$ into $G'$, using the obstruction $\Jpi$ of figure \ref{obstr}.
 Call $A$ the set of all vertices that are in $G'$ but were not in $G$.

-We will show that it is equivalent to find a maximal stable set of $G$ avoiding $B$, or a maximal induced $\Pi$-subgraph of $G'$ which contains $A$ and avoids $B$.
+We will show that finding a maximal stable set of $G$ avoiding $B$, or finding a maximal induced $\Pi$-subgraph of $G'$ which contains $A$ and avoids $B$ are two equivalent problems.

-\paragraph{} The reduction is from the maximal stable set avoiding a set $B\subseteq V(G)$, whose NP-completeness is proven in \cite[Proposition 2]{boros}.

-\paragraph{} First, suppose that there exists a maximal stable set $S$ of $G$ which does not intersect $B$.
-We will see that the graph $H:=G'[S\cup A]$ verifies $\mu(H)<\mu(\Jpi)$.
-As $S$ is a stable set of $G$, each edge in $G$ has at least one endpoint in $V\setminus S$.
-Hence removing from $G'$ all the vertices of $V(G)\setminus S$, destroys a vertex identified to $c_1(J_1)$ or $d$ in each copy of $J_1$.
-This way, there are no more copies of $\Jpi$ induced in $G'$.
-Because we removed one vertex in each copy of $J_0$, the size of the biggest connected component decreased, so $\mu(H)<\mu(\Jpi)$.